IkBenDeSjaak/NOTS-WAPP-BrokenAccessControl/deployment.md

 	- **Project details:** Choose the same subscription and resource group as the app service
 	- **Server details:** Enter a unique name for the database (ex ``coreDb``) and select West Europe as region
 	- **Authentication:** Select ``Use SQL authentication`` and create a username and password
+	- **Compute+storage**: Select Basic service tier and change max data size to 0,5 GB
 3. Go to the networking tab and make sure ``Allow Azure services and resources to access this server`` is set to ``Yes``
 4. Wait until the database is deployed and click ``Go to resource``
 5. Now click on ``+ Create database`` and fille out the page as following:
 	- Choose a name and leave the rest as default

-## Deploy to App service with Visual Studio
+## 3a Deploy to App service with Visual Studio

 You can deploy to Azure directly from Visual Studio.